derek-blanchette/cv-resume/README.md

 # cv-resume
-Details for CV and projects
+Details of CV and projects